 - adjusting repayment amounts or moving to interest only repayments for an agreed period

-- giving you a mortgage repayment holiday, that is, a temporary halt on repayments
+- giving you a mortgage repayment deferral, that is, a temporary halt on repayments

-If your bank agrees to a mortgage repayment holiday, you don't have to make any repayments during the agreed period.
-However while this provides the temporary relief, be aware that you could end up owing more where interest continues to be added to your debt.
+If your bank agrees to a mortgage repayment deferral, you don't have to make any repayments during the agreed period.
+However, while this provides temporary relief, be aware that you could end up owing more where interest continues to be added to your debt.

-For more information about financial hardship, we recommend you read our guide on hardship and financial difficulty.
+For more information about financial hardship, we recommend you read our Quick Guide on hardship and financial difficulty.

 “I have a fixed term loan, I want to break the loan so I can take advantage of lower interest rates, can I do that?

 You probably can but it will likely cost you to do so.
 If you want to explore this, you will need to talk to your bank.
 It is likely that your bank is entitled to charge you the costs associated with breaking the term of the loan early and these can be quite significant.
 We recommend you check with your bank about these costs before you make any decision.
 To better understand early repayment charges we recommend you read our Quick Guide on early repayment charges.

 The Reserve Bank has recently noted that our financial system is in good shape, with our trading banks having lots of capital and plenty of cash to help their customers through these testing times.
 Although there is no Government Guarantee in place for any type of deposit with a NZ bank, the Reserve Bank’s Open Bank Resolution policy allows a distressed bank to call on support from the bank’s shareholders and depositors.
 The policy provides for keeping a bank open for business if it is placed under statutory management, with provision for customers to be able to gain full or partial access to their accounts and other bank services.

 The Reserve Bank has up to date information on their website.

 “I have a term deposit with the bank, but it isn’t due to be paid to me for another few months, can I access it now because I need the money?”